fpoirotte/pssht/README.rst

     This code will be revisited later on as it currently represents a possible security threat when ECDH is used.

-*   Improve this README (installation instruction, changelog).
+*   Improve this README (installation instructions, changelog).

 *   Change the default ``pssht.xml`` so that it accepts connections from the same user as the one starting the server